pulzze/autoflow-documentation/docs/Documentation/Guide/Workflow/Value Type Selector/Index.md

 # Value Type Selector

-Value type selectors are how you define the data.
+Value type selectors are how you define data used in your configuration.
 For example, you can define data with a simple data type such as string, array, or object.
 You can also reference data from a variable or HTTP request.

 <div class="myResponsiveImg">
     <img src={ValueTypeOverview} alt="Value Type Overview" class="myResponsiveImg"/>